dasha-samples/dasha-in-car-assistant/README.md

         { "value": "window", "synonyms": ["windows"]}
       ]
     },
 ```

-Entities are the words or phrases that are extracted and categorized under a more generalized word (or phrase).
+In the context of Dasha, an entity is a word or a phrase the value of which is extracted and categorized from the user's words.
 Here we have __'“trunk”'__ and __'“window”'__, which are parts of the car.
 In order to make your in car voice assistant understand that the driver wants to open the trunk when receiving the __'“open boot”'__ command, it’s necessary to add synonyms when writing down the entities.
+You can learn more about named entities [here](https://dasha.ai/en-us/blog/named-entity-recognition).

-Let’s move on to lines 50-68.
+Move to lines 50-68 in __main.dsl__.

 ```dsl
 preprocessor digression actionFiller